CodingC1402/SpaghettiEngine/README.md

 - < To load previous screen.
 - \> To load next screen.
 - F11 To fullscreen
+- / To enter debug mode.

+Note:
+- F10 will somehow pause the game : |

 Support:
 - Flyweight pattern for Texture, Prefab, Sprite, Animation.